tippanamadhusudan/AutomationTesting/README.md

 Add all the files in the Selenium Java file we downloaded.

 go to Java files.
-  we need to import files according to the browser we wank to use.
+  we need to import files according to the browser we want to use.
   Chrome: import org.openqa.selenium.chrome.ChromeDriver;
           Add   System.setProperty("webdriver.chrome.driver", "___downloaded webdriver path here___");
 		            WebDriver driver = new ChromeDriver();